 To date, the infected blood has been given to 6 healthy volunteers in one previous study.
 All volunteers were successfully infected, showing that this method of infection works, and there were no unexpected side effects.
-This study is therefore only the second time that we have used this source of blood to challenge volunteers.
-However, as a research group, we have a large amount of experience of safely infecting people in this way with the commonest type of malaria, P. falciparum.
+As a research group, we have a large amount of experience of safely infecting people in this way with the commonest type of malaria, P. falciparum.
 For vivax malaria, the same method has also been used by another group in two published studies, which showed that blood-stage challenge was safe and effective.